 - Token Evil Teammate: On a faction level.
 No one in the Imperium is squeaky clean, but if someone who should be an ally is going to oppose the protagonists of a 40K story or be too extreme for them, it will be an Inquisitor.

 - Well-Intentioned Extremist: While this is one of the more pleasant ways to describe them as a whole, within the context of the Inqusition itself, this is practically the definition of a "Radical", an Inquisitor who uses means to secure the Imperium that other Inqusitors would find questionable.
-There is a lot of room for Grey and Gray Morality in this.
+There is a lot of room for Grey-and-Gray Morality in this.
 For example, a Radical Inquisitor might use Human Sacrifice to form a daemonhost bound to them to eliminate a critical threat.
-This is obviously a break from mainline Imperial dogma and methods, but what if they alternative is purging the entire planet so-threatened?
+This is obviously a break from mainline Imperial dogma and methods, but what if the alternative is purging the entire planet so-threatened?
 At this point, which approach is more "extreme" is a matter of some debate, In-Universe.

 - Why Did It Have to Be Snakes?: The Inquisition in general steers well clear of the Space Wolves, and especially Logan Grimnar, after their sterilization of the population of Armageddon after the First War led to all-out war with the Space Wolves, who strongly objected to such tactics (along with the Inquisition firing on Space Wolf vessels while under a truce negotiation).
 Some in the Inquisition and Ecclesiarchy would dearly love to have the Wolves declared traitors, and have tried on occasion, but the potential fallout of the Wolves' retaliation is too great to risk and the few efforts that have been made have come to naught.